lexxai/batch-subtitle-translator/README.md

 ### Result:

 ```
 1. My name is Tina and I am a software engineer at Google.
+And also something here from two sentences.
 2. As a software engineer, I work on an internal tool,
 3. that serves Google's security engineers and network engineers.
 ```